 Cauliflower is white, but it is a good food for prediabetes because it is a whole, real vegetable.

 It also is best to avoid highly processed foods (like foods that come in boxes or packages already prepared).
-These foods are high in calories, carbs, chemicals, and low in nutrients and vitamins.
+These foods are high in calories, carbs, and chemicals, and low in nutrients and vitamins.
 Other foods to avoid include:

-The take home message is to pay close attention to the quality of all foods - fats, proteins, and carbohydrates – and choose less processed ones.
+The take-home message is to pay close attention to the quality of all foods - fats, proteins, and carbohydrates – and choose less processed ones.

 Choosing quality fats and proteins means choosing real food rather than processed versions.
 Believe it or not, a serving of organic full-fat Greek yogurt with real raspberries will be much more satisfying, and better for your blood sugar and weight, than the fat-free fruity version.